nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 The goals of this experiment for the following month or so is as follows:

-  - Actually work in VR for a couple of hours every day.
+  1. Actually work in VR for a couple of hours every day.
-  - Be at least as productive as I would have been previously.
+  2. Be at least as productive as I would have been previously.
 Ideally, I would be more productive.
-  - I need to be able to complete at least the following tasks in VR:
+  3. I need to be able to complete at least the following tasks in VR:
       - Write code
       - Read and reply to emails
       - Attend meetings with coworkers
       - Use things like Slack, the AWS console etc. without any issues.

+  4. Experience and test collaboration inside VR.
+  5. Host a meeting/presentation of some sort in VR.

+This first part is about #1, #2 and #3.

 ## Why work in Virtual Reality?
 The benefits of Virtual Reality for work/productivity applications can be summarised as follows: